 If you’re vacationing in Playa Del Carmen, you’re most likely going to be flying into Cancun International Airport (CUN).
 From there, you can do the following:

-- take private transportation booked in advance (great value)
+- take private transportation booked in advance (great value for larger groups)

 - taxi (most expensive)

 Many people opt to take private transportation, as this is the fastest, safest and most comfortable mode of transport.
 Yes, there is air-conditioning!
 In fact, this is personally my favorite way to get from the Cancun airport to anywhere in the Yucatan Peninsula!